-Stillness is the Move: A Conversation with Brittany O’Brien
+Stillness is the Move: A Conversation with Photographer Brit O’Brien

 Brittany O’Brien is a tour photographer based in Oakland, CA who has worked with up and coming indie bands to huge alternative acts such as Grouplove, Fitz and the Tantrums, and One Republic.
 On a break between tours with Hippo Campus and K. Flay, I spoke with Brittany over the phone about building relationships on the road and the surprisingly stealth art of tour photography.